mendix/docs/snippets/refguide/numeric-formatting.md

 ### Group Digits

-For ease of reading, numbers with many digits before the decimal separator may be divided into groups using a delimiter.
-This property indicates whether the user will see these groups.
+For ease of reading, numbers with many digits before the decimal separator may be divided into groups using a delimiter when they are displayed.
+If the widget is editable and is the current focus of the page, then the delimiters will *not* be displayed.

+Set **Group digits** to **Yes** to display these groups.

+For example, with **Group digits** set to `true`, the number `1100100.01` will be displayed as `1,100,100.01`.

-_Default value:_ False
+_Default value:_ No